 Pre-Law Advisory Program

-In the past six years, nearly 300 Scranton graduates have received acceptance into at least 70 law schools throughout the United States.
-These include some of the nation’s most prestigious schools, such as the University of California at Berkeley, Boston College, Cornell University, Duke University, Georgetown University and the University of Pennsylvania.
+In the past four years, more than 150 Scranton graduates have received acceptance into more than 80 law schools throughout the United States.
+These include some of the nation’s most prestigious schools, such as Boston University, Cornell, the University of Michigan, the University of Pennsylvania, and William and Mary.